-Overview of VBA GetAttr Function:
+VBA GetAttr Function

 This function can be used in either procedure or function in a VBA editor window in Excel.
 We can use this VBA GetAttr Function in any number of times in any number of procedures or functions.
-In the following section we learn what is the syntax and parameters of the GetAttr function, where we can use this GetAttr Function and real-time exampleS in Excel VBA.
+In the following section we learn what is the syntax and parameters of the GetAttr function, where we can use this GetAttr Function and real-time examples in Excel VBA.

 Syntax of VBA GetAttr Function